 History of Mauritius

-Discovery by Arabs
+Visited by Arabs

 Dutch colonisation (1598 - 1710)

 The Dutch used Vieux Grand Port (also known as Port de Warwick) as their stopover for several months, but in 1606 used Port-Louis (the current capital) as their main harbor.
 The Dutch colonized the island from 1638 till 1710.
 One of the main reasons to colonise the island was to prevent the French and British supremacy in the region.

 During the Dutch colonisation period, the island faced various devastating cyclones and droughts.
 The Dutch had to rely on the available food on the island, especially the famous Dodo bird which they ate for survival.
 Historical records suggest that the last Dodo was killed in 1681.

 French colonisation (1715 - 1810)

 During the French colonisation of Mauritius slaves from Africa and Madagascar were brought to work as slaves, artisans, and sailors.
 The island of Mauritius became a strategic base to the French during the Napoleonic wars as from here they organised successful raids on the British commercial ships until 1810, whereby a British expedition was sent to capture the island.

 British colonisation (1810 - 1968)

 The battle was fought between the 20th to 27th of August in 1810 over the possession of the Grand Port harbor during the Napoleonic Wars.
 Both parties suffered enormously.
 Several of the ships were destroyed but the British Royal Navy faced the worst and was defeated.

 During the British rule, slavery was abolished, and indentured laborers from India were brought to work in the sugarcane plantation, while immigrants from China were brought to work as traders.

 Towards an independent Mauritius

-After a conflict arose between the Indian community and the Franco-Mauritians in the 1920s, the Mauritius Labour Party emerged.
-Followed by the creation of other political groups.
+After a conflict arose between the Indian community and the Franco-Mauritians in the 1920s, the Mauritius Labour Party emerged followed by the creation of other political groups.
 With the newly created Legislative Council in 1947 marked Mauritius’s first step toward self-rule.

 Le Morne Brabant is another significant site in Mauritian history, where the iconic mountain was once used as a shelter by the runaway slaves in the 18th and 19th centuries.
 Both sites are listed under the UNESCO World Heritage Site.

 Visitors who wish to learn about the colonial battles can consider visiting the Mahebourg Historical Naval Museum, while those who are interested in the famed Dodo and the geology of Mauritius can visit the Natural History Museum in Port Louis.